yifanyang0810/yifanyang0810/README.md

 ### Hi there 👋, I'm Yifan Yang

-- 🌱 BIoinformatician with RNA Sequencing analysis
+- 🌱 BIoinformatician, Data Scientist
 - 🏫 Msc. in University of Waterloo, majoring in biostatistics/bioinformatics
 - 📫 How to reach me:
   - 🌐 Website: